alexey-sid/mdr1986x-pack-repo/README.md

 git submodule update --init --recursive
 ```

-- Update this repository and submodules, if weren't cloned just now:
+- Update this repository and submodules, if they were not cloned just now:

 ```
 cd mdr1986x-pack-repo